Georden-Hudson-Gessford/Polynomial-Differentiator-C-/DEVLOG.md

 The strategy for decomposition will be to handle cases with their own function.
 Constants may have a function, polynomial terms, trigonometric functions.
 That function will return it and build into the string.

+7-3-26
+finish by 7-15-26 with chain rule and trigonometric implementation